 recognize the reasons why the FASB decided to require use of only the purchase method,

-identify a business, a business combination, and fair value,
+identify a business combination and fair value,

 recognize the measurement concepts of fair value at the acquisition date and the exceptions to the recognition and measurement concept,

-identify the concepts of recognizing and measuring contingent consideration, and
+identify the concepts of recognizing and measuring contingent consideration,

 recognize the general disclosure requirements.